jmarnold/joshua-arnold.com/about/index.markdown

 ## Where to find us

 My family and I are volunteers and members at The Exchange Church in Round Rock, TX.

-## Disclaimer

-We are active within our church but the views, statements, and theology expressed here does not represent those of The Exchange Church.